brunck/datadog-dotnet-mobile-sdk-bindings/README.md

 ## License

-This package is licensed under the MIT License.
+This repository is licensed under the MIT License.
 See the LICENSE file for details.

 ### NOTICE